-Once it’s cooked and cooled for a bit, portion into 4-cup Pyrex round glass containers or simply place into any large airtight container with a lid, and store in the refrigerator for up to 4 days.
+Once it’s cooked and cooled for a bit, portion into 4-cup Pyrex round glass containers (affiliate link!) or simply place into any large airtight container with a lid, and store in the refrigerator for up to 4 days.
 To reheat, simply heat a portion in the microwave, loosely covered, for 90 seconds.

 Can this dinner be made-ahead and frozen?